AmirDocs/devops-learning/DevOps Bootcamp - Terraform and IaC/Notes/Variables.md

     value = aws_instance.this.id
 }
 ```
-*this* is the instance name defined in ec2.tf (main.tf).
+*this* is the instance name defined in ec2.tf.
 After entering the above code, run `terraform plan` then apply.

 ### **Best Practice Output**: